PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - Code for timer to end quiz [Link to Stack Over Flow site](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz).
 The code was improved by changing that measurement of the countdown.

 ### Media

+- The image is by Rachel Claire and is from [Pexels.com](https://www.pexels.com/photo/merchandise-in-store-5865390/)

 ### Acknowledgments